robmasocco/AOS-TAG/ideas.md

 ## SHARED INSTANCES ARRAY

 Array of 256 structs with protected instance pointers, indexed by "tag descriptor".
-Goes with a bitmask of free/used tag descriptors (consider an *fd_set*?) (?).
+Goes with a bitmask of free/used tag descriptors, with macros to efficiently access it.

 Each entry holds: